iBz-04/offeline/README.md

 </div>

 <h1 align="center">
   OmniBot
 </h1>

-**Chatty** is your private AI that leverages WebGPU to run large language models (LLMs) natively & privately in your browser, bringing you the most feature rich in-browser AI experience.
+**OMNIBOT** IS a private AI that uses WebGPU to run LLMs natively & privately in your browser, bringing you in-browser AI experience.

-# Features ✨
+# Features

 - **In-browser privacy:** All AI models run locally (client side) on your hardware, ensuring that your data is processed only on your pc.
 No server-side processing!
 - **Offline:** Once the initial download of a model is processed, you'll be able to use it without an active internet connection.
 - **Chat history:** Access and manage your conversation history.
 - **Supports new open-source models:** Chat with popular open-source models such as Gemma, Llama2 & 3 and Mistral!
 - **Responsive design:** If your phone supports WebGl, you'll be able to use Chatty just as you would on desktop.
-- **Intuitive UI:** Inspired by popular AI interfaces such as Gemini and ChatGPT to enhance similarity in the user experience.
 - **Markdown & code highlight:** Messages returned as markdown will be displayed as such & messages that include code, will be highlighted for easy access.
 - **Chat with files:** Load files (pdf & all non-binary files supported - even code files) and ask the models questions about them - fully local!
 Your documents never gets processed outside of your local environment, thanks to [XenovaTransformerEmbeddings](https://huggingface.co/Xenova/all-MiniLM-L6-v2) & [MemoryVectorStore](https://js.langchain.com/v0.1/docs/integrations/vectorstores/memory/)
 - **Custom memory support:** Add custom instructions/memory to allow the AI to provide better and more personalized responses.